aleksandromilenkov/GloboTicketCleanArchitecture/README.md

 Using Serilog for easy tracking and debugging of application behavior.

+**Unit Testing and Integration Testing**:
+Using XUnit, Moq, Shouldly and EntityFrameworkCore In Memory database.

 ## Technologies
 This application is built using the following technologies: